What Is an Umbilical

 complications develop in adults.
 Umbilical hernias in children often fix

 themselves.
 Before choosing surgery, doctors will normally wait until the

 - becomes painful

-- bigger than a half inch in diameter
+- is bigger than one-half inch in diameter

-- does not go away by the time your child is three or four years old
+- doesn’t go away by the time your child is 3 or 4

 - becomes trapped or blocks the intestines